-In 2012, Dr. Hoornweg was appointed Associate Professor and Richard Marceau Research Chair (formerly Jeffrey S. Boyce Research Chair in Natural Gas as a Transportation Fuel) in the Faculty of Energy Systems and Nuclear Science, a natural next step since energy is central to infrastructure and city development, the core of his distinguished career.
-He currently holds appointments as the Province of Ontario’s chief safety and risk officer, and senior fellow of the Global Cities Institute at the University of Toronto (U of T) in Ontario.
-Available in 2017, he authored the book Cities and Sustainability, A new approach.
+In 2012, Dr. Hoornweg was appointed Associate Professor and Richard Marceau Chair (formerly Jeffrey S. Boyce Research Chair in Natural Gas as a Transportation Fuel) in the Faculty of Energy Systems and Nuclear Science, a natural next step since energy is central to infrastructure and city development, the core of his distinguished career.
+He currently holds appointments as the Province of Ontario’s Chief Safety and Risk Officer, and Senior Fellow of the Global Cities Institute at the University of Toronto in Ontario.
+He also authored the book Cities and Sustainability: A new approach.

-While serving as an adjunct professor with UOIT for six years, he helped steer the development of more than 300 cities across North America, South America, Africa and Asia as the World Bank’s lead urban advisor on Sustainable Cities and Climate Change.
-Headquartered in Washington, DC, he managed more than 50 infrastructure investment projects with $3.5 billion investment.
+While serving as an Adjunct Professor with the University of Ontario Institute of Technology for six years, he helped steer the development of more than 300 cities across North America, South America, Africa and Asia as the World Bank’s lead Urban Advisor on Sustainable Cities and Climate Change.
+From Washington, D.C., he managed more than 50 infrastructure investment projects with $3.5 billion investment.
 He continues as a fellow with the World Bank’s Sustainable Development Network.

 Industry Expertise (6)